 Yay, February is finally here and like everyone else I have never been so excited to see pay day!
 Being paid just before Christmas and having to go 6 weeks through January until being paid again was tough.
 Although, it did get me thinking about how much money I spend on things that I want rather those things I actually need.
 So I have decided that February is going to be a No-Buy month for me.

-My aim for this month is to only spend money on the things I have to (household bills and petrol) and that I really need to buy (toiletries, birthday present for a friend) By doing this for February, I am hoping it will make me think a lot more about the impulsive and sometimes mindless spending patterns I have.
-Don’t get me wrong – I am not the worst with money, in fact I am and have always been a really good saver, but I have my weaknesses (like us all I guess?) and recently I feel like I have been wasting money a bit more than normal and buying things that I really don’t need and those that I just don’t have a use for!
+My aim for this month is to only spend money on the things I have to (household bills and petrol).
+And for things that I really need to buy (toiletries, birthday present for a friend) By doing this for February, I am hoping it will make me think more about my impulsive and sometimes mindless spending patterns.
+Don’t get me wrong – I am not the worst with money, in fact I am and have always been a really good saver.
+However, I have my weaknesses (like us all I guess?).
+Recently I feel like I have been wasting money a bit more than normal.
+I seem to be buying things that I don’t need and those that I just don’t have a use for!